HCyborg/HCyborg/README.md

 Web developer and designer
 --------------------------

-I've been learning to code for 1 year, after that I started with HTML, but have really found a passion for JS development :)
+I've been learning to code for 3 years, after that I started with HTML, but have really found a passion for JS development :)

 * 🌍  I'm based in Iran
 * ✉️  You can contact me at [ho3eincyborg@gmail.com](mailto:ho3eincyborg@gmail.com)